0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-binaries.md

 ## Overview

-To get to a running validator node, conduct the following in this **exact sequence of steps**:
+To set up a running validator node, follow these steps in the *exact sequence*:

-!!!caution

-    You will run into configuration issues if these steps are performed out of sequence.
+!!! caution

-    It is important to keep in mind that a sentry node must always be set up before the validator node.
+    Performing these steps out of sequence may lead to configuration issues.
+It's crucial to note that setting up a sentry node must always *precede* the configuration of the validator node.

 1. Prepare two machines, one for the sentry node and one for the validator node.
 2. Install the Heimdall and Bor binaries on the sentry and validator machines.